shivani789/MyPortfolio/README.md

 # My Portfolio
-this a simple webpage created by me as an assignment and also to get me know better.
+This a simple webpage created by me as an assignment for subject Multimedia and Applications.
 SHIVANI GUPTA
 Third year IT grad, Netaji Subhas University of Technology

-## These are the things I do
-Write stories on Medium
-Coding with C++